parttimenerd/jfr-query-experiments/README.md

 TODO
 - performance comparison with Calcite based Gunnar Morling stuff and other tools (like jfr)
-- better table printer
-- support for annotating data types
-   - maybe also a simple data flow analysis to track types and find the actual types of columns (like memory or duration)
 - write basic blog post

 License